Anomalous Hall effect in metallic collinear antiferromagnets: Dzyaloshinskii's invariants

-We will consider N\'{e}el order antiferromagnet with two magnetic sublattices with ${\bf M}_{1/2} =\pm {\bf m}$ magnetization.
-For the analysis of the existence of the magnetic moment in the system, it is necessary to introduce a N\'{e}el vector ${\bf L} = {\bf M}_{1}-{\bf M}_{2}$ and the magnetization ${\bf M} = {\bf M}_{1}+{\bf M}_{2}$ (also see a comment (\onlinecite{commentSymmetry})).
 For example, genuine antiferromagnets are those which always have ${\bf M} = 0$, while ferrimagnets and weak ferromagnets allow for ${\bf M}\neq 0$.
 In the analysis of existence of magnetic moment, we first set the N\'{e}el order on some lattice and assume that ${\bf M} = 0$.
 Then we study a question whether ${\bf L}$ can generate a finite ${\bf M}$ in the system.
 Theoretically, it is a question of whether a $M_{\alpha}L_{\beta}$ combination (in general odd in ${\bf L}$), which may appear in the free energy of the system, is invariant under all symmetries of the crystal.
 Such a term in free energy is the source term, in which the N\'{e}el vector $L_{\beta}$ is the generator of finite magnetization $M_{\alpha}$ in the system.
 Turov \cite{Turov1965} has classified such invariants in antiferromagnets for all crystal systems.
 We will refer to such invariants as Dzyaloshinskii's invariants.

-In this paper we study two-dimensional antiferromagnets, since they allow for transparency of the analysis and offer rather simple analytics.
-The approach can be generalized to three-dimensional systems if needed.
+In this paper we first study two-dimensional antiferromagnets, since they allow for transparency of the analysis and offer rather simple analytics.
+The approach is then applied to the antiferromagnet on a rutile lattice.
 In two-dimensions ($x-y$ plane is the plane of the system) in an antiferromagnet with two magnetic sublattices we are expecting N\'{e}el order generated magnetic moment ${\bf M}$ to be normal to the plane of the system ($z-$direction).
+Below we will be interested in the case when ${\bf M}$ isn't related to canting of the N\'{e}el order, i.e. to ${\bf M}_{1}+{\bf M}_{2}$.
 When performing symmetry analysis, we must remember that both ${\bf M}$ and ${\bf L}$ change under the symmetry operations as pseudovectors.
 In addition, ${\bf L}$ changes sign when the magnetic sublattices are exchanged.